-1203 Administrative Handling [R-8]
+1203 Administrative Handling [R-11.2013]

-Ex parte appeals to the Board, and * > documents < relating thereto filed prior to a docketing notice from the Board, are forwarded to the ** > Patent Appeal Center < for processing.
-Appeal * > documents < , such as the notice of appeal, appeal brief, and request for extension of time to file the brief, are processed by the ** > Patent Appeal Center < .
+Ex parte appeals to the Board, and documents relating thereto filed prior to a docketing notice from the Board, are reviewed to determine the business unit of the Office responsible for their processing.
+Appeal documents, such as the notice of appeal, pre-appeal brief request for review (See MPEP § 1204.02), and request for extension of time to file the brief, are processed by the Patent Appeal Center.

-The Board’s docketing procedure is designed to provide notification to the appellant within one month of receipt of an appealed application at the Board that (A) the appeal has been received at the Board and docketed, or (B) the appeal is being returned to the examiner for attention to unresolved matters.
+The Board’s docketing procedure is designed to provide notification to the appellant within one month of receipt of an appealed application at the Board that (A) the appeal has been received at the Board and docketed, or (B) the appeal is being remanded to the examiner for attention to unresolved matters.

 - (A) an appeal number will be assigned;

-The docketing notice or order indicating why the appeal cannot be docketed will provide the appellant and the examiner with notification that the appeal is: (A) at the Board in condition for referral to a panel; or (B) that the appeal is being returned to the patent examining corps to resolve matters requiring attention prior to decision of the appeal.
-Thus, the appellant will know to which organization to look for the next communication in the appealed application.
+The docketing notice or order indicating why the appeal cannot be docketed will provide the appellant and the examiner with notification that (A) the appeal is under the jurisdiction of the Board; or (B) that the appeal is being returned to the patent examining corps to resolve matters requiring attention prior to decision of the appeal.
+Thus, the appellant will know to which organization to look for the next communication in the appealed application.II.“SPECIAL CASE”

 Subject alone to diligent prosecution by the applicant, an application for patent that once has been made special and advanced out of turn by the United States Patent and Trademark Office (Office) for examination will continue to be special throughout its entire course of prosecution in the Office, including appeal, if any, to the Board.
-See MPEP § 708.02.
+See MPEP § 708.01.

 A petition to make an application special after the appeal has been forwarded to the Board may be addressed to the Board.
 However, no such petition will be granted unless the brief has been filed and applicant has made the same type of showing required by the Director under 37 CFR 1.102.
 Therefore, diligent prosecution is essential to a favorable decision on a petition to make special.